Source of Madness

 Steam User 16

 the game is pretty fun.
 I haven't beat it so i can't quite say if 20 is completely valid.
-Also people are terrified of the term "AI" and think the whole game has no thought. idk why the game advertised with so much emphasis on the AI because now I feel like i have to explain how that impacts the game for me.
+Also people are terrified of the term "AI" and think the game has no soul. idk why the game advertised with so much emphasis on the AI because now I feel like i have to explain how that impacts the game for me.
 As much as I've seen. its not bad and the game looks good

 the AI enemy design does not make the combat hard to read or play. the spells and unlocks for the wizard are nice and fun with item building and two different spells at a time. the enemies may have a bunch of legs. but its pretty clear what limb will be used to swing at you, the limbs that will be used will literally glow before they swing, and as wizards. all you have to do with your range spells is back away from the enemy as you fight and dash around.
 As someone that has only gotten to the worm boss with a 26% achievement of simply reaching the boss. the game is fine. a bit overpriced.